49° North Gears Up to Celebrate Learn to Ski and Snowboard Month

 Did You Know?

-Although it’s called 49 Degrees North — a reference to its latitude — the resort is actually located much closer to the 48th parallel.
+Although it’s called 49 Degrees North — a reference to its latitude — the resort is actually located much closer to

 49° North Mountain Resort, Washington State’s 2nd largest ski resort, announced today that the 2010-2011 ski and snowboard season was a record year.The resort witnessed the most skier visits on record for normal operations, and received the most total snowfall in at least the last decade.